 From an emotional perspective, dollar cost averaging keeps things simple.
 Regardless of market fluctuations, you invest the same amount of money each month.
 As long as you have the discipline to stick to it, you will be less emotionally affected by market volatility and less prone to making rash investment decisions.

-Most new investors do not have large sums to invest.
+Most new investors do not have large sums to invest and don’t always know where to begin.
 Typically, as their earning power increases, they will have spare cash each month to allocate to their investment portfolio.
 Dollar cost averaging is thus the ideal strategy for new investors looking to build a long-term portfolio.
+It also provides for a very hands-off approach which can be ideal for the inexperienced investor.

 That said, while dollar cost averaging is a simple strategy, there a few caveats to keep in mind before you jump in.